Last Updated on 30/08/2025

 - User Flow: Design an easy-to-follow, meaningful, and intuitive flow for a user in a given project.
 Interaction with the app should be as straightforward as possible, from opening the app to booking a ride.

-- Testing Prototypes: Progress to next stage, where you build real mock-ups of application’s most significant views and sample them to a few users.
+- Testing Prototypes: Progress to the next stage, where you build real mock-ups of the application’s most significant views and sample them to a few users.
 Seek endorsements for the design and make the necessary improvements.

 e.
 Develop & Test Your App